Netnod/robust-tjanst/README.md

 We aim to establish a minimum level of requirements, a de facto standard, for all websites to be considered reliable.
 We will do this by creating a collection of tests written as docker images and a test runner with accompaning site for testing a site.
 We encourage everyone to be involved in this process and we have just started building the basic building blocks.

-These are some examples of the tests we aim to create:

-    docker run --rm netnodse/robust-dns www.example.com
-    docker run --rm netnodse/robust-tls www.example.com
-    docker run --rm netnodse/robust-ipv6 www.example.com

 To make it easier to use we are also planning to create a live badge you can use when you have reached the minimum level.
 The badge will keep track of changes so you and your visitors can the sure everything OK.

 ## Current status